-[This article was selected for the special issue that Science Magazine dedicated to Cancer Genomics]
+- This article was selected for a special issue of Science Magazine dedicated to Cancer Genomics

 Alcolea MP, Casado P, Rodríguez-Prados JC, Vanhaesebroeck B, Cutillas PR.
 Phosphoproteomic analysis of leukemia cells under basal and drug-treated conditions identifies markers of kinase pathway activation and mechanisms of resistance.
 Mol Cell Proteomics.
 2012 Aug;11(8):453-66.
 PMCID: PMC3412974.

 Beltran L, Chaussade C, Vanhaesebroeck B, Cutillas PR.
 Calpain interacts with class IA phosphoinositide 3-kinases regulating their stability and signaling activity.
 Proc Natl Acad Sci U S A. 2011;108(39):16217-22.
 PMCID: PMC3182684.

 Integrative Cell Signalling and Proteomics